balena-io/balena-cli/doc/cli.markdown

 Use this command to list all environment variables for a particular application or device.

-This command lists all custom environment variables.
+This command lists all application/device environment variables.

-If you want to see all environment variables, including private ones used by balena, use the verbose option.
+If you want to see config variables, used to configure balena features, use the --config option.

-At the moment the CLI doesn't fully support multi-container applications, so the following commands will only show service variables, without showing which service they belong to.
+At the moment the CLI does not support per-service variables, so the following commands will only show service-wide environment variables.

 Example:

 	$ balena envs --application MyApp
-	$ balena envs --application MyApp --verbose
+	$ balena envs --application MyApp --config
 	$ balena envs --device 7cf02a6

 ### Options